GitGoneWild/Horizon/README.md

 ### 🌌 **Horizon** - *Explore Beyond Limits*

-Made with ❤️ by the Horizon Team
+Made with ❤️ and Flutter

 </div>